lawsoncr/Project_2/README.md

 This is documentation for code that generates a unique username for a user based off of thier name and date of birth.

+It can be helpful when making a new social media or gaming account.

 ## What You Need

 A computer and keyboard.

 Any java runtime application will work with this code, such as eclipse which can be downloaded [here](https://www.eclipse.org/downloads/packages/release/2020-09/r/eclipse-ide-eclipse-committers).

-Feel free however to use any java application that you are used to.
+Feel free however to use any java application that you want.

 ## Installation